UllaRisager/Learn-with-Locals/_drafts/teach-your-mates-how-to-code.md

 “Half a year ago I was drowning in work.
 I had a lot on my mind, and I didn’t have any time to move forward with my personal projects - and I can tell you one thing; I’m always full of new ideas, but completing them takes a lot of time.”

 Meet Johnny Fekete - a digital nomad who originally comes from a business background, but taught himself how to code and is now a self-taught full-stack developer and entrepreneur.
-He is also the co-founder of Danish startup [Ditaso](https://ditaso.net/en/index.php), ( a digital talent sourcing and recruitment tool.)
+He is also the co-founder of Danish startup [Ditaso](https://ditaso.net/en/index.php), (a digital talent sourcing and recruitment tool.)

-Besides developing things and teaching others, he loves long boarding and learning how to play the guitar.&nbsp; Learn how Johnny taught his mates how to code and how they went from zero to hero in just less than half a year.
+Besides developing things and teaching others, he loves long boarding and learning how to play the guitar.

+Learn how Johnny taught his mates how to code and how they went from zero to hero in just less than half a year.

+### &nbsp;

-Where did the idea of teaching your mates come from
+#### **Where did the idea of teaching your friends come from**?

-“Half a year ago I talked a lot with Szabi — a friend of mine — that he would be interested in learning mobile programming; at the same time, my brother also decided that he needs a career change, and he could imagine himself as a front-end developer.”
+“Half a year ago I had a conversation with my friend Szabi, who mentioned  that he would be interested in learning mobile programming.&nbsp;

+At the same time, my brother had also decided that he needed a career change, he told me that he could really imagine himself as a front-end developer...

 “Higher education takes a lot of time, and they often teach outdated knowledge when it comes to fast-moving technologies.
 Besides that, my mates were both so busy with their lives, so no time for universities nor going back to school, they needed something faster and more efficient.”

-Can you tell me how it all started?
+#### &nbsp;

+#### Talking about it is one thing and starting is another, but when and how did you &nbsp;actually start?

 I don’t think there was an exact moment when I made a decision to start teaching my friends.